Rainbow pops out after brief but intense downpour | CBC News

 'Severe thunderstorm' moved quickly through Toronto, Environment Canada says

-A thunderstorm watch remains in effect for Toronto after a brief but intense downpour moved over the city Tuesday afternoon.
+A thunderstorm watch for Toronto has ended two hours after a brief but intense downpour moved over the city Tuesday afternoon, Environment Canada said.

-"The threat of severe thunderstorms will continue through the early evening," Environment Canada says.

 Crazy two-minute progression of weather in this <a href="https://twitter.com/hashtag/OnStorm?src=hash&ref_src=twsrc%5Etfw">#OnStorm</a>.
 From so dark my solar-powered porch light was coming on... <a href="https://t.co/6hWEBtu2cR">pic.twitter.com/6hWEBtu2cR</a>—@MuseumGirlSarah

-Toronto police is asking passers-by to stay clear of the area near Highfield Rd north of Dundas St E. after reports of a hydro pole being split into two by lightning during the heavy rainfall.
+Toronto police say a hydro pole was split into two by lightning during the storm.
+Hydro crews are working to clear the area near Highfield Rd north of Dundas St E.

-Residents should also be prepared in case of ponding and basement flooding, Mark Schuster, senior meteorologist with Environment Canada says.

-"When you get significant amounts of precipitation in short periods of time that's when we start to run into problems," he said early Tuesday.
+A special weather statement — later upgraded to a thunderstorm watch — loomed over the city for most of the day.

 Early Tuesday morning, The City of Toronto issued a statement to say that Transportation Services staff are monitoring the roads and working to keep catch basins free of debris.